VoxSecuritatis/VoxSecuritatis/README.md

-# Welcome to Vox Securitatis, the voice of security!
-Here you will find my portfolio of projects of personal and professional interests.
-From code to cloud, you will find something of interest.
+# Vox Securitatis – The Voice of Security

-# Hello, I'm Brock
+## Hi there, I'm Brock!
+Welcome to Vox Securitatis, where security takes center stage.
+This is my collection of projects — stuff I’ve worked on both for fun and in my professional journey.
+From cybersecurity to cloud, there’s a bit of everything here.
+Take a look around — there’s bound to be something that catches your eye!
 <a href="https://linkedin.com/in/brockfrary" target="_blank" rel="noopener noreferrer"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white"></a>

 I am a veteran industry professional with a profound interest in technology and a dedication to solving complex problems.